 George Stigler, professor of economics at University of Chicago and long-time colleague of Milton Friedman, demonstrated this many years ago.
 Over time, regulatory agencies are corrupted by the companies they regulate.

-the end, many ex-SEC employees are hired by broker/dealers to keep the SEC at bay.
+In the end, many ex-SEC employees are hired by broker/dealers to keep the SEC at bay.
 That's apparently what happened at Madoff Investment Securities.

 A team of SEC lawyers investigated Madoff's broker/dealership a few years ago and found nothing amiss.